nodejs/node/doc/api/process.md

 * {boolean|string}

-A value that is `"strip"` if Node.js is run with `--experimental-strip-types`, `"transform"` if Node.js is run with `--experimental-transform-types`, and `false` otherwise.
+A value that is `"strip"` by default,
+`"transform"` if Node.js is run with `--experimental-transform-types`, and `false` if Node.js is run with `--no-experimental-strip-types`.

 ## `process.features.uv`